 We’ve been pleasantly surprised by the general level of acceptance for the LGBT communities throughout Mexico and Central America but the full-on performance we were watching on the stage in this tiny town in Panama would have impressed anyone in Manhattan’s west village.

-Perhaps sensing our amazement, Nikki told us that there would be no Carnaval without “the gays” as everyone seems to call homosexuals.
+Perhaps sensing our amazement, Nikki told us that there would be no Carnival without “the gays” as everyone seems to call homosexuals.
 “They make the dresses, do the makeup, design the floats, everything,” she said then turned her attention back to the stage in time to see the drag queen do a back flip in gold sequined hot pants.

 Las Vegas, meet Las Tablas

 With the Los Santos queen crowning over we were ready for the main event in Las Tablas.
-We arrived around midnight, found a safe parking spot on the street (much to our surprise) and followed the crowds and the noise and the Klieg lights to an enormous outdoor club set up a few blocks from the town square.
+We arrived around midnight, found a safe parking spot on the street (much to our surprise) and followed the crowds and the noise and the Kleig lights to an enormous outdoor club set up a few blocks from the town square.

-Las Tablas was buzzing as families, couples and what seemed to be every gay man within a 400 mile radius jostled to pay US$5 to enter the club area where stages had been set up for the crownings.
+Las Tablas was buzzing as families, couples, and what seemed to be every gay man within a 400 mile radius jostled to pay US$5 to enter the club area where stages had been set up for the crownings.

 We soon saw why Las Tablas is the place to be.
 The staging, costumes, lighting, choreography and overall production values during the crownings were Vegas worthy – part Cirque de Soleil, part RuPaul, part “Here Comes Honey Boo Boo.”
-Like all Carnaval events, the crownings were capped off with a massive fireworks display.
+Like all Carnival events, the crownings were capped off with a massive fireworks display.
 And this was just the beginning!

-The cost of being Carnaval queen
+The cost of being Carnival queen

-The 2012 Calle Arriba tuna (the name for the team of supporters behind each queen) spent US$382,000 to support and present their queen and we were told that the price tag for this year’s Las Tablas queens could top US$500,000 each to cover dresses, floats, hair and makeup artists, production companies, fireworks displays, bands, etc.
+The outgoing Calle Arriba tuna (the name for the team of supporters behind each queen) spent US$382,000 to support and present their queen and we were told that the price tag for this year’s Las Tablas queens could top US$500,000 each to cover dresses, floats, hair and makeup artists, production companies, fireworks displays, bands, etc.